Phase constants in the Fock-Goncharov quantum cluster varieties: Cluster -, - and -varieties

 \end{lemma}

-The permutation identities in Lem.\ref{lem:permutation_identities} do not really require a proof.
-The involution identity in Lem.\ref{lem:involution_identity} can be thought of as coming from `rank one' cluster algebras, namely, of Dynkin type $A_1$.
-The more serious identities in Lem.\ref{lem:h_plus_2-gon_relations} can be thought of as coming from `rank two' cluster algebras of Dynkin types $A_1\times A_1$, $A_2$, $B_2$, $G_2$, respectively, as pointed out in \cite{FG09}.
-Fock and Goncharov say in \cite{FG09} that they do not know how to find more trivial cluster transformations that are not consequences of the ones already discussed, let alone how to describe the complete list of trivial cluster transformations, which certainly exists.
-Thus they take only these known relations to formulate the problem and the result of their quantization.
-More discussion on trivial cluster transformations will appear in a joint work in progress with Masahito Yamazaki \cite{KY}.
+The involution identity in Lem.\ref{lem:involution_identity} can be thought of as coming from rank one cluster algebras, namely, of Dynkin type $A_1$.
+The more serious identities in Lem.\ref{lem:h_plus_2-gon_relations} can be thought of as coming from rank two cluster algebras of Dynkin types $A_1\times A_1$, $A_2$, $B_2$, $G_2$, respectively, as pointed out in \cite{FG09}.
+Fock and Goncharov say in \cite{FG09} that they do not know how to find more examples of trivial cluster transformations that are not consequences of the ones already discussed, let alone how to describe the complete list of trivial cluster transformations.
+Thus they take only these known relations to formulate and solve the problem of establishing a quantum cluster variety.

 \vs